Boreeas/infra/README.md

 ## apache2
 Set up apache2, configured for an arch environment.

+Has two modes:
+* setup: Setup apache
+* vhost: Configure vhost

+### setup
 Required variables:
 * host
 * mail

+### vhost
+Required variables
+* vhost: Domain prefix
+* host: Domain suffix
+* root_path or root_dir:
+    If root_path is set, use that as DocumentRoot.
+Otherwise, /srv/http/<root_dir>

+Optional variables:
+* aliases: List of full domain aliases.
+Defaults to []
+* options: Directory options for DocumentRoot.
+Defaults to None
+* allow_override: AllowOverride setting for DocumentRoot.
+Defaults to None
+* additional_settings: anything else that should go into the vhost configuration.
+Defaults to []
+* docroot_addtional_settings: anything else that should go into the Directory setting for the DocumentRoot

 ## znc
 Install and configure znc